Martin Lucas Haiku Award

 MARTIN LUCAS HAIKU AWARD 2023

-Judge’s Report by Jim Chessing
+Judge’s report by Jim Chessing

 I am honored to adjudicate this year’s Martin Lucas Haiku Award.
 Lucas challenged us to look beyond content to the way that content “is formed, cooked and combined” (Martin Lucas, “Haiku as Poetic Spell,” Presence, 41, May 2010).
 Haiku has always been about finding poetry in the commonplace, and it has been form, the way it is said, that allows the commonplace to be experienced in a new light.
 In a haiku contest, I think the way it is said is all the more paramount, because it is technique that can be judged, not content.
 As I read through the entries, I kept Lucas’ principles in mind and noted where they overlapped with my own.
 As daunting as it was to cull the winners from the field, I fear the more daunting task has been to convey the rationale behind those choices.
 I hope I have succeeded.
 It is with humility and gratitude, then, that I offer the winners.